webqit/webflo/README.md

 Re-coded redirects have the standard `Location` header, and an `X-Redirect-Code` response header containing the original redirect status code.

+#### Failure Responses

+Where workflows return `undefined`, a `Not Found` status is implied.
++ On the server side, a `404` HTTP response is returned.
++ On the client-side, the initiating document in the browser has its `document.state.page` emptied.
+The error is also exposed on the [`document.state.network.error`](#the-documentstatenetwork-object) property.

+Where workflows throw an exception, an *error* status is implied.
++ On the server side, the error is logged and a `500` HTTP response is returned.
++ On the client-side, the initiating document in the browser has its `document.state.page` emptied.
+The error is also exposed on the [`document.state.network.error`](#the-documentstatenetwork-object) property.

 #### Cookie Responses

 Handlers can set [response cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie) via the standard `Response` constructor, or using the standard `Headers.set()` method.